lf-lang/rfcs/rfcs/0000-network-refactor.md

   - This includes `write_to_netdrv()` and `read_from_netdrv()`.

-Details will be explained further below [Details of Implementation].
+Details will be explained further below.

 ![](img/APIOverview.jpg)